 STRATEGIC EMERGING INDUSTRIES

-To support the development of low-carbon cities in China, the Bank has continued to implement the national green-credit policy that favors environmentally friendly projects in its lending practice, especially in areas of air pollution treatment, the recycling industry, watershed management, sewage treatment, ecological environment protection, industrial upgrading for energy conservation and clean/renewable energy.
+In 2014, the Bank continued to implement its green credit lending practices while trying to develop market-oriented corporate entities, especially in areas of air pollution treatment, the recycling industry, sewage treatment and clean/renewable energy.
 These efforts were pursued through a variety of means, including franchising, government investment and subsidy and energy performance contracting.
 The Bank also actively cultivated market research and innovations in financing modes, in order to accelerate consideration of ecological factors in civil construction.
-The Bank provided financing support to circular economy projects such as the sewage treatment system of Changchun Water Group, Industrial Gases Island at Karamay Petrochemical Park, and comprehensive use of calcium carbide exhaust at Xinjiang TianYe Group.
-As of the end of 2013, the Bank's outstanding loans to environmental protection and energy conservation projects stood at RMB 894.5 billion, up by 5.8% year-on-year, which contributed to savings of 65 million tons of standard coal and 170 million tons of water, and reduction of 170 million tons of carbon dioxide and 3 million tons of sulphur dioxide.
+The Bank provided financing support to the No.2 water recycling plant of Beijing Drainage Group, Zhengwangfen Water Recycling Plant and the integrated utilization of crop stalks project spearheaded by Heilongjiang Quanlin Eco-agriculture Co., Ltd. in Jiamusi.
+As of the end of 2014, the Bank's outstanding loans to environmental protection and energy conservation projects stood at RMB 958.5 billion, up by 7.2% year-on-year, which contributed to savings of 54.52 million tons of standard coal and 520 million tons of water, and reduction emissions of 140 million tons of carbon dioxide and 2.69 million tons of sulfur dioxide.

 LIVELIHOODS AND SOCIAL WELLBEING

-Protecting and improving people's wellbeing is not only a significant element of China's social development, but also a key area to which the Bank has provided tremendous support.
-In 2013, the Bank actively cooperated with related authorities and local governments, created innovative financing models and channelled funds to support areas of housing, healthcare, employment, education, agriculture and new rural development.
+Protecting and improving our people's wellbeing is not only a significant element of China's social development, but also a key area to which the Bank has provided tremendous support.
+In 2014, the Bank actively cooperated with related authorities and local governments, created innovative financing models and channeled funds to support areas of affordable housing, healthcare, SMEs, employment, education, agriculture and new rural development.
 Based on the State's requirements for fee and margin reduction, the Bank waived a total of RMB 2.5 billion in commitment fees and financial advisory fees for urban renewal and small- and micro-business loans, thus contributing to the alleviation of high-cost financing as a bottleneck to progress and development.
 The Bank explored the "blue ocean" of pension business.
 As of the end of 2014, the Bank offered pension loans of RMB 2.5 billion in aggregate.
-In 2014, emergency loans of RMB 8 billion were issued for the relief of earthquake-hit Lushan and Ya'an and other disaster-hit areas in Henan and Liaoning provinces.
+In 2014, emergency loans of RMB 2.08 billion were issued for the relief of earthquake-hit Ludian and Pu'er in Yunnan Province and other disaster-hit areas in Henan and Liaoning provinces.

 AFFORDABLE HOUSING PROJECTS

-In 2014, the Bank proactively responded to the new calls to further open up to the rest of the world, and continued broadening its collaboration with foreign governments, enterprises and financial institutions in key areas of infrastructure, agriculture, social sectors and energy to achieve mutual benefit and win-win outcomes.
+In 2014, the Bank proactively responded to the new calls to further open up to the rest of the world, and continued broadening its collaboration with foreign governments, enterprises and financial institutions in key areas of infrastructure, equipment manufacturing, finance, agriculture, social sectors and energy to achieve mutual benefit and win-win outcomes.
 The Bank made positive contributions to the new silk road strategy "One Belt, One Road" through promoting major projects and supporting railway and nuclear power enterprises to "Go Global".
 The Bank participated in establishing the Silk Road Fund, assisted in establishing the Asian Infrastructure Investment Bank, and made significant progress in the implementation of measures under the multilateral financial cooperation frameworks of the Shanghai Cooperation Organization Interbank Association, China-ASEAN Interbank Association and BRICS Interbank Cooperation Mechanism.
-It also promoted practical cooperation with the World Bank in Africa, and operated the China-Portugal Fund and the China-Africa Development Fund as overseas investment platforms.
-The Bank continued its support of Chinese enterprises in their "Go Global" endeavors, and promoted the internationalization of the Chinese currency, the renminbi.
-The Bank has always remained committed to strong risk management; as such, it made further enhancements in its risk warning system in 2013.
-As a result, its foreign asset quality remained stable.
-As of the end of 2013, the Bank had outstanding foreign currency loans of USD 250.5 billion and an offshore yuan-denominated loan balance of RMB 63 billion, which further cemented its status as a pillar of cross-border financing in China.
-With correspondent banking relationships set up with 670 banks in 106 overseas markets, the Bank boasted a global network of correspondent banks that underpins steady improvements in the Bank's service capability.
+The Bank also operated the China-Africa Development Fund and the China-Portugal Fund as overseas investment platforms, continued its support of Chinese enterprises in their "Go Global" endeavors, and promoted the internationalization of the Chinese currency, the renminbi.
+The Bank's risk warning system for its international business improved and the foreign asset quality remained stable.
+As of the end of 2014, the Bank had outstanding foreign currency loans of USD 267 billion and an offshore yuan-denominated loan balance of RMB 56.4 billion, which further cemented its status as a pillar of cross-border financing in China.
+With correspondent banking relationships established with 707 banks in 106 overseas markets, the Bank has maintained a global network of correspondent banks that underpins steady improvements in the Bank's service capability.